Frequently Asked Questions

 The Search page allows a user to access all resources in the database, searchable by region, topic, resource type, planning phase, and agency.
 The Case Studies, Resource by Topic, and Tools & Data pages are shortcuts to curated searches based on the information of interest.

-While this site is geared towards regional planning, it can be useful to anyone looking for resources relevant to adaptation and resiliency such as communication and educational materials, tools, data, and scientific studies.
+While this site is geared towards local and regional planning, it can be useful to anyone looking for resources relevant to adaptation and resiliency such as communication and educational materials.
 Additionally, the site includes examples in settings other than cities or regions such as schools, and in topics of interest such as agriculture, biodiversity and habitat, forests, etc.

 Site Feedback

-At the top of the webpage is a button to submit a resource, case study, or any other feedback for consideration to the ICARP team, using this link.
-Please email ICARP@opr.ca.gov with any questions.
+If you have a suggestion for a resource, case study, or any other feedback for consideration to the ICARP team, please email climateservices@lci.ca.gov with any questions.

 You may use the same link as mentioned above, or you may email climateservices@lci.ca.gov.